Please read https://joyful2beeblogs.com/2017/06/20/the-death-of-many-dreams/ to give you the background on how our marriage began to crumble.

 I am a new woman

 So this is how my confidence was lost and regained.
 I will write blogs later to tell how and what I learned about abuse and its effects on me as I healed.
 I feel like a new woman, taking charge of my life.
 Healing is ongoing.
 I now know that I was strong all along to have endured and survived emotionally and mentally all that I went through.
-Now is my time to live for me.
+Now is my time to heal and to live for me.